-If you want to roadtrip all by your lonesome (or even with friends!) here are a few tips.
+If you want to road trip solo (or even with friends!) here are a few tips.

 1. Be safe